KevinWorkman/HappyCoding/tutorials/processing/_posts/2016-06-30-using-variables.md

 This code uses the width and height of the window (in this case, `400`) along with operators to calculate the locations and sizes of the circles.

-Now that you're using operators, if you want to change the size of the window, you just have to change everywhere you see a `400` to whatever size you want.
+Now that you're using operators, if you want to change the size of the window, you could change everywhere you see a `400` to whatever size you want.
 So you could change the size to `150x150`:

 ```java
 size(150, 150);